any-docs/css/content/reference/selectors/_colon_scope/index.md

 ### Using `:scope` in JavaScript

 This example demonstrates using the `:scope` pseudo-class in JavaScript.
-This can be useful if you need to get a direct descendant of an already retrieved {{domxref("Element")}}.
+This can be useful if you need to get a direct descendant of an already retrieved `Element`.

 #### HTML